codebro634/KVDA_UCT/README.md

 ## Abstract

-A core challenge of Monte Carlo Tree Search (MCTS) is its sample efficiency which can be addressed by building and using state and/or state-action pair abstractions in parallel to the tree search such that information can be shared among nodes of the same layer.
-On the Go Abstractions in Upper Confidence bounds applied to Trees (OGA-UCT) is the state-of-the-art MCTS abstraction algorithm for deterministic environments that builds its abstraction using the Abstractions of State-Action Pairs (ASAP) framework which aims to detect states and state-action pairs with the same value under optimal play by analysing the search graph.
-ASAP, however, requires two state-action pairs to have the same immediate reward which is a rigid condition that limits the number of abstractions that can be found and thereby the sample efficiency.
+A core challenge of Monte Carlo Tree Search (MCTS) is its sample efficiency, which can be addressed by building and using state and/or state-action pair abstractions in parallel to the tree search, such that information can be shared among nodes of the same layer.
+On the Go Abstractions in Upper Confidence bounds applied to Trees (OGA-UCT) is the state-of-the-art MCTS abstraction algorithm for deterministic environments that builds its abstraction using the Abstractions of State-Action Pairs (ASAP) framework, which aims to detect states and stateaction pairs with the same value under optimal play by analysing the search graph.
+ASAP, however, requires two state-action pairs to have the same immediate reward, which is a rigid condition that limits the number of abstractions that can be found and thereby the sample efficiency.
 In this paper, we break with the paradigm of grouping value-equivalent states or state-action pairs and instead group states and state-action pairs with possibly different values as long as the difference between their values can be inferred.
-We call this abstraction framework Known Value Difference Abstractions (KVDA) which infers the value differences by analysis of the immediate rewards and modify OGA-UCT to use this framework instead.
-The modification is called KVDA-UCT which detects significantly more abstractions than OGA-UCT, introduces no additional parameter and outperforms OGA-UCT on a variety of deterministic environments and parameter settings.
+We call this abstraction framework Known Value Difference Abstractions (KVDA), which infers the value differences by analysis of the immediate rewards and modifies OGA-UCT to use this framework instead.
+The modification is called KVDA-UCT, which detects significantly more abstractions than OGA-UCT, introduces no additional parameter, and outperforms OGA-UCT on a variety of deterministic environments and parameter settings.
 ## Installation

 To build the project from source, you will need a C++ compiler supporting the C++20 standard or higher (a lower standard probably works too but we have not tested that).
 The project